-General Liability Insurance can cover the expenses related to non-employee injuries that happen on your property, damage you cause to someone's property, and advertising mistakes.
-In other words, it can cover some of the common lawsuits that arise from everyday business activities, such as renting property, working with clients, and interacting with customers.
+General Liability Insurance can cover the expenses related to non-employee injuries that happen at your property, damage you cause to someone's property, and advertising mistakes.
+In other words, it can cover some of the most common lawsuits that arise from everyday business activities.
+Some of these include: renting property, working with clients, and interacting with customers.

 If your business is sued and the lawsuit is covered by your General Liability policy, the insurance company can help pay for legal expenses, including attorney's fees and settlements.

 Keep reading for specific examples of what General Liability Insurance can and can't cover.

 Examples of What Business Liability Insurance Covers

 General Liability Insurance is just one kind business liability insurance.
 But it is an important one.
 It takes care of third-party lawsuits, meaning lawsuits brought by anyone who isn’t employed by your business: vendors, customers, your landlord, etc.